Anita Elberse

-Anita Elberse is an American economist who is a professor of business administration at Harvard Business School, specializing in the entertainment, media and sports sectors.
+Anita Elberse is a Dutch-American economist who is a professor of business administration at Harvard Business School, specializing in the entertainment, media and sports sectors.

 Trained as an economist and econometrician, according to The Wall Street Journal, she "takes the same statistically rigorous approach to entertainment and cultural industries that sabermetricians do to baseball" in her scholarly research.
 She has published more than four dozen in-depth case studies on companies and personalities in the world of entertainment, and one book, “Blockbusters: Hit-making, Risk-taking, and the Big Business of Entertainment.”

 Elberse has garnered attention for drawing famous athletes, actors, musicians, and other entertainers to her classes and programs, both as speakers and as students.

 Career

 Elberse joined Harvard in 2003, and was awarded tenure eight years later, making her one of the youngest female professors to have earned that honor in Harvard Business School's history.
 Prior to joining Harvard, Elberse was a visiting fellow at The Wharton School, University of Pennsylvania.
 She holds a PhD from London Business School, an MA in communication from the Annenberg School for Communication, University of Southern California, and an MA in Communication Science from the University of Amsterdam (cum laude).
 She is a native of the Netherlands.Elberse was named one of the 40 best business school professors under the age of 40.
 She has also won the HBS Faculty Teaching Award and the Case Centre's “Outstanding Case Teacher” award.